Ovusi/Pysces_Ransomware/README.md

 This software is for educational purposes.
 The author doesnt take responsibility for any illegal use of this software.

+#### **Features:**

+1. Works without internet.

+2. Hides console and runs in background to prevent suspicion by victim.

+3. Searches for files recursively and encrypts them.

+4. Creates and opens a ransom note as well as a window showing the ransom demands after encrypting.

 Thank you.